These Brussels Sprouts are jam-packed full of flavor with texture to spare

 - Peel back any outer leaves that are yellow or blemished.

 - Pat dry the Brussels sprouts after you wash them.
-Water-logged Brussels sprouts are more likely to steam cook, resulting in soft sprouts so do a quick pat dry with clean kitchen towel before roasting and go light on the oil.
+Water-logged Brussels sprouts are more likely to steam cook, resulting in soft sprouts so do a quick pat dry with a clean kitchen towel before roasting and avoid over-oiling them.

-- Evenly distribute the Brussels sprouts on your baking sheet.
-Choose a baking sheet that is large enough to accommodate all of the Brussels sprouts without crowding so they have ample opportunity to crisp evenly.
-If your baking sheets are on the small side, use two.
+- Choose a baking sheet that is large enough to accommodate all the Brussels sprouts without crowding them, which can cause uneven crisping.
+Use two baking sheets if needed.

 - Carolina Reaper 800,000-3,200,000 SHU